SnapXL/SnapX/README.md

 - **F**edora 41+
 - **U**buntu 24.04+

+> [!NOTE]
-If you're using a different distribution, there will be a Flatpak package available when possible.
-If you're using a distribution that doesn't support Flatpak, you can build the project from source.
+> If you're using a different distribution, there will be a Flatpak package available when possible.
+If you're using a distribution that doesn't support Flatpak, you can [build the project from source](#building-from-source).

 ## Other platforms